 ESPN Plus doesn't show live NFL or NBA games, however, and while its vast library of original programming is impressive, it's difficult to navigate.
-While the $7 a month, $70 per year service is best suited for die-hard fans of the sports it covers well, more casual fans might find themselves with an ESPN Plus subscription anyway through the Disney Bundle, which also includes Hulu and Disney Plus for $14 total.
-Getting the bundle saves $7 a month over the cost of each individual service, so in essence, you get ESPN Plus for free.
+While the year service is best suited for die-hard fans of the sports it covers well, more casual fans might find themselves with an ESPN Plus subscription anyway through the Disney Bundle, which also includes Hulu and Disney Plus for $14 total.

 NBCUniversal's streaming service Peacock has one major advantage over its peers: It has a free, ad-supported tier with about 13,000 hours of shows, movies, news and live sports.
-You can upgrade to premium for $5 a month (with ads) or premium plus for $10 a month (with no ads) to unlock more content, including every season of fan favorites like the TV series The Office and Parks and Recreation, originals like Brave New World and The Real Housewives of Miami, popular series like Yellowstone as well as live Premier League soccer matches and WWE events.
-Upcoming moves for 2022 include new movie premieres 45 days after their theatrical releases.
+You can upgrade to premium for $5 a month (with ads) or premium plus for $10 a month (with no ads) to unlock more content, including every season of fan favorites like the TV series The Office and Parks and Recreation, as well as live Premier League soccer matches and WWE events.
+Because NBC ended its deal with Hulu, new episodes of its shows will stream exclusively on Peacock, beginning this fall.
+Other additions for 2022 include new movie premieres 45 days after their theatrical releases.

 Peacock drops in the rankings due to its lack of mobile downloads for its non-premium plus tiers and 4K HDR streaming, which most of its competitors offer.
 But it doesn't hurt to try out the free version -- all you need to sign up is an email address.

-Paramount Plus -- the streaming service formerly known as CBS All Access -- brings together live news and sports with on-demand shows and movies, including originals, leaning on parent company ViacomCBS' brands like popular channels CBS, MTV, BET, Comedy Central, Nickelodeon and Paramount Network, plus its Paramount Pictures movie studio.
+Paramount Plus brings together live news and sports with on-demand shows and movies, including originals, leaning on parent company Paramount's brands like CBS, MTV, BET, Comedy Central, Nickelodeon and Paramount Network, plus its Paramount Pictures movie studio.

 The service has a ton of content: 30,000 episodes of TV and 2,500 movies, plus dozens of original series arriving this year, for either $5 a month (with ads) or $10 a month (ad-free).
 Two of its biggest draws from its CBS All Access days include the Star Trek catalog and new originals like Star Trek: Discovery and Picard, and the series The Good Fight.
 Buzz-worthy originals include two Yellowstone spinoffs (though Yellowstone itself is on rival Peacock), a Star Trek animated show, a series based on Halo, and new movies like Mission: Impossible 7 arriving 45 days after theaters.
 But right now, its main value lies in nostalgia: You can watch just about every old Nickelodeon show, Comedy Central stand-up specials and popular series ranging from Frasier and Cheers to SpongeBob SquarePants and Young Sheldon.
 Additionally, Paramount Plus launched a Live Channels feature which enables subscribers to watch curated content in special categories.
 Check out channels for Star Trek, CBS Sports HQ, Paw Patrol, and more with either subscription plan.